lertsoft/GPD_WIN4/README.md

 [CRU](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU)

 ### TDP Tools
-> Gifs are from Sabrina's github as I do not have my Win4 yet :(
+> Gifs are from Sabrina's github.

 Out of all the TDP Tools I would ask myself any of these questions before deciding: </br>
 * Do I want to Tinker and be in charge of every detail?
 Choose [Ciphray.bat](https://discord.com/channels/243411108940087297/1065818597844340777/1076236291705946182)
 * Do I want some control but not so much granularity?
-Choose [Motion Assistant](https://github.com/lertsoft/GPD_WIN4/releases/tag/v1.1.60) </br>
+Choose [Motion Assistant](https://github.com/lertsoft/GPD_WIN4/releases/tag/v1.1.62) </br>
   * Could also choose Handheld Control Panel, Which has not launched yet! but check this repo for [HCP](https://github.com/project-sbc/Handheld-Control-Panel) </br>
 * Do I want the program to just do everything for me and I just choose the max TDP?
 Choose [SmarterTDP](https://github.com/BillPlus/SmarterTDP)